wu-lee/rushkoff-archive/docs/_articles/permanent-revolution-occupying-democracy.md

 1t), and the authority of the

+\--HERE

-**_In_** _sho_rt, the social media-enhanced civics now being discussed in many most interesting and ultimately promising-asal style of inquiry into the **th**e emergence of the net and accompanying changes in the social-scientific have altered our expectations of agency, participation, and change.
+In short, the social media-enhanced civics now being discussed in many forums is most interesting--and ultimately promising--as a style of inquiry into the ways that the emergence of the net and accompanying changes in the social-scientific paradigm have altered our expectations of agency, participation, and change.

 The digital environment, like any other media environment, is embed certain values that inform the culture within it.
-The textual environment **new w**ays of thinking about accountability (written contracts), human int **(writte**n law), and even religion (the written Covenant with God-th_e_ Torah 1987; Ong 2002).
-The printing press likewise changed the way people related to **ness (cent**ral banking), government (the Enlightenment), and the authorit, **Church (p**ersonal Bibles and the Protestant reformation) (McLuhan 1962)
+The textual environment new ways of thinking about accountability (written contracts), human int (written law), and even religion (the written Covenant with God-th_e_ Torah 1987; Ong 2002).
+The printing press likewise changed the way people related to ness (central banking), government (the Enlightenment), and the authorit, Church (personal Bibles and the Protestant reformation) (McLuhan 1962)

-**To par**se the impact of the digital environment is a bit more difficult barn **are current**ly living within its effects.
-I have identified four of the most pr **conceptual** shifts accompanying digitality in order to demonstrate the wave the the Occupy movement has utilized them as central operating principles for its **approach** to activism and democratic participation.
+To parse the impact of the digital environment is a bit more difficult barn are currently living within its effects.
+I have identified four of the most pr conceptual shifts accompanying digitality in order to demonstrate the wave the the Occupy movement has utilized them as central operating principles for its approach to activism and democratic participation.

 _T_he first is the notion of feedback.
 Traditionally, what we think of as feed is simply the latent results of particular causes.
 Farmers plant in one season and feedback months later in the yield of crop.
-Plant seeds too close together, and the cror **compete**s for resources.
-These data are then incorporated into the next year's plantino **Likewise**, businesses send a product to market and then wait for sales reports to deter mine if the design and marketing were appropriate or could be improved upon.
+Plant seeds too close together, and the cror competes for resources.
+These data are then incorporated into the next year's plantino Likewise, businesses send a product to market and then wait for sales reports to deter mine if the design and marketing were appropriate or could be improved upon.
 Each new iteration of planting or product design was based on the feedback from the one **before.**

 re difficult because we ud four of the most pronounced